yingweiy/CarND-AdvancedLaneLines/README.md

 This step is implemented in the cell under "2.
 Color and gradient thresholding" section in the jupyter notebook.

-I used a combination of color and gradient thresholds to generate a pseudo-colored image.
-The red channel is the edge channel by Sobel filter, the green is the saturation channel filtering, while the blue channel is the hue channel filtering results.

 Here's an example of my output for this step.
+I used a combination of color and gradient thresholds to generate a pseudo-colored image:
+* Red channel: the edge channel by Sobel filter.
+* Green channel: the saturation channel filtering.
+* Blue channel: the hue channel filtering results.

 ![alt text][test1_th]